yogsototh/yblog/multi/blog/Haskell-the-Hard-Way.md

 </div>
 fr: Nous avons fini notre introduction à l'`IO`.
 en: We have finished with our introduction to `IO`.
-fr: C'était rapide.
-Voici les principales choses à se rappeler:
+fr: C'était plutôt rapide.
+Voici les principales choses à retenir :
 en: This was quite fast.
 Here are the main things to remember:

 fr: - Dans le bloc `do`, chaque expression doit avoir le type `IO a`.
 en: - in the `do` block, each expression must have the type `IO a`.
-fr: Vous êtes donc limité dans le nombre d'expression disponibles.
+fr: Vous êtes donc limité quant au panel d'expression disponibles.
-en: You are then limited in the number of expressions available.
+en: You are then limited with regard to the range of expressions available.
 fr: Par exemple, `getLine`, `print`, `putStrLn`, etc...
 en: For example, `getLine`, `print`, `putStrLn`, etc...
 fr: - Essayez d'externaliser le plus possible les fonctions pures.
 en: - Try to externalize the pure functions as much as possible.
-fr: - le type `IO a` signifie: un _action_ d'E/S qui retourne un élément de type a.
+fr: - le type `IO a` signifie : une _action_ d'E/S qui retourne un élément de type a.
 en: - the `IO a` type means: an IO _action_ which returns an element of type `a`.
-fr: L'`IO` représente des actions; `IO a` est le type d'une fonction.
+fr: L'`IO` représente des actions; sous le capot, `IO a` est le type d'une fonction.
 en: `IO` represents actions; under the hood, `IO a` is the type of a function.
 fr: Lisez la prochaine section si vous êtes curieux.
 en: Read the next section if you are curious.